MultiAPI Spoof: A Multi-API Dataset and Local-Attention Network for Speech Anti-spoofing Detection: Anti-Spoofing API Tracing Task

 The anti-spoofing API tracing task aims to identify which API generated a given spoofed audio sample.
 Unlike conventional anti-spoofing, which only distinguishes bona fide and spoofed speech, API tracing provides fine-grained attribution.
 APIs are divided into seen and unseen sets.
 The seen set, consisting of 21 APIs (A0–A20), appears in training, while the unseen set is reserved for evaluation to test generalization.

-Our baseline model uses hidden representations from the XLSR-300M \cite{xlsr} encoder, followed by an attention pooling layer to aggregate embeddings from each encoder hidden layer, and ends with a squeeze-and-excitation (SE) layer to get the final results.
+Our baseline model uses hidden representations from the XLSR-300M \cite{xlsr} encoder, followed by an attention pooling layer to aggregate embeddings from each encoder hidden layer, and ends with a Squeeze-and-Excitation (SE) layer to get the final results.
 During training, only the 21 seen APIs are used.
 At inference, samples whose maximum predicted probability falls below a threshold are classified as the unseen class, effectively turning the task into a 22-class classification problem.
-More details can be found in our open-source code\footnote{https://github.com/XuepingZhang/MultiAPI-Spoof}.